You can lower the risk of gambling harm by using these simple strategies and tools:

 On Google you can:

-The ads you click, the pages and posts you like, the websites you visit and the apps you use all influence the ads you see on Facebook.
+The ads you click, the pages and posts you like, the websites you visit influence the ads you see on Facebook, Instagram, TikTok, X and YouTube.

-For example, if you like pages related to gambling, you may see more ads about gambling.
+For example, if you like content related to gambling, you may see more ads about gambling.

 Opt-out of direct marketing